 Staying hydrated will help your heart fuel your muscles, helping your physical stamina.
 And it’ll keep your brain functioning at the best level, meaning your mental stamina won’t suffer.

-It’s important to warm up before any exercise, and soccer is no different.
+It’s essential to warm up before any exercise, and soccer is no different.
 Warming up before a game or training helps your body prepare for physical activity.
 If you watch soccer, you’ll notice that players always warm up before a game.

 This raises your body temperature and gets your muscles warm.
 Warm muscles help to prevent injury because they’re more elastic and absorb shock better.